Empowering Students, Enhancing Equity and Promoting a Culture of Inclusion

 No. In most instances, you are not required to alter your attendance policy for a student whose disability affects his/her attendance.
 In the rare case that a student requires flexible attendance, the Disability Resource Center will contact you prior to approving the accommodation.

-If you do not record your live lecture or provide notes on your Moodle page, students who require note-taking accommodations will need to use a smart pen, digital recorder or other assistive technology to capture your lecture.
-Some students may need to obtain copies of your lecture notes or a classmate's lecture notes.
+With all the new technology, it is rare that a student will require a human note-taker.
+Genio (formerly Glean) or other assistive technology will often meet the student’s need.
 Please be assured, students have been made aware that your recorded lecture may be protected by state and federal copyright law and that using it outside of their educational purposes may subject them to disciplinary action under the Code of Conduct and/or penalties under state and federal law (e.g. copyright law).